squishydough/soundboard/README.md

 ## Requirements

 In order to run this script, you must have [AutoHotKey](https://www.autohotkey.com/) installed on your system.
+Additionally, this script utilized [VLC Media Player](https://www.videolan.org/vlc/download-windows.html) for audio playback.

 ## How it works